 Morocco

 Current passenger series since 1st February 2000 in black on white.

-The registration consists of four numerals, followed by one arabic letters and one numeral, all seperated in panels.
+The registration consists of four numerals, followed by one Arabic letters and one numeral, all separated in panels.

+Morocco